ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/working-with-compliance-manager.md

     - **Title (required):** Enter a title for your Assessment
     - **Please select a template (required):** Select a standard or custom template
-    - **Please select a group or add a new group (required):** Select an existing group or or choose add a new group, and provide a unique group name
+    - **Please select a group or add a new group (required):** Select an existing group or choose to add a new group, and provide a unique group name
     - **Would you like to copy the data from an existing group? (optional):** Toggle the control to enable group copy and then:
         - **Select a group (optional):** If group copy is enabled, select the group to copy from
             - **Implementation Details (optional):** Select to copy implementation details to the new group